-Constituency boundaries were kept under review by four permanent Boundary Commissions, one each for England, Scotland, Wales and Northern Ireland.
-The Commissions made reports at regular intervals recommending any necessary changes due to population change or changes in local government boundaries.
+Constituency boundaries are kept under review by four permanent Boundary Commissions, one each for England, Scotland, Wales and Northern Ireland.
+The Commissions make reports at regular intervals, usually every 5 years, recommending any necessary changes due to population change or changes in local government boundaries.

 What is my constituency?